Rohit-Alex/Tsuki-No-Me/README.md

-# Interview Prepartion and Cheat Sheet
+# Interview Preparation and Cheat Sheet
 ## <------------------------- PHASE 1 ------------------------->

 #### 1> What is JavaScript?